Medical Care and Your 1- to 2-Year-Old

 If they haven't already, kids this age might undergo a tuberculin skin test, especially those at risk for tuberculosis.
 You'll be given instructions on how to monitor the test and report results to the doctor's office.
 Your doctor may recommend a blood test to check for anemia and lead poisoning.

 Address any questions or concerns you have, and write down any specific instructions the doctor gives you regarding special care.
 Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.

 A child who did not have them at the 12-month visit will receive these vaccines at 15 months:

 At the 18-month visit, if not already been given, children should receive:

-Your child may also receive a flu shot, which is recommended every year before flu season for children older than 6 months, and a first and/or second dose of the hepatitis A (Hep A) vaccine (the first and second doses must be at least 6 months apart).
-If your child is at high risk for developing meningococcal disease, a serious bacterial infection, your doctor may offer that vaccine as well.
+Your child may also receive the flu vaccine, which is recommended every year before flu season for children older than 6 months.
+If your child is at high risk for developing meningococcal disease, a serious infection that can lead to bacterial meningitis, your doctor may offer the meningococcal vaccine as well.

-Discuss possible vaccine reactions with your doctor and get advice on when to call with unusual problems.
+Discuss possible vaccine reactions with your doctor and get advice on when to call with problems.

 When to Call the Doctor

 By now you have probably called your doctor's office many times with questions and concerns about your child's health.
 Don't hesitate to notify the doctor if you suspect something is wrong — you know your child best.

 Call if your child has a fever, is acting sick, has serious problems sleeping, is refusing all food or drink, is vomiting, or has diarrhea.